hansott/graphql-language/README.md

 This library contains a parser that can parse a GraphQL query into an abstract syntax tree.
 The parser is able to parse the full [spec](https://facebook.github.io/graphql/).

+It's still subject to changes, don't depend on it yet.

 ## Install

 Via Composer